Makita Cordless Grinder Upgrades with X-Lock Wheel Interface

 If you have other Makita grinders (or any other brand) with a standard 5/8-inch arbor, don’t worry about keeping 2 separate wheel styles in stock.
 X-Lock wheels fit on standard arbors.
 However, you can’t make a standard wheel work on an X-Lock grinder.

 The Makita XAG26 is a braking grinder.
 When you release the paddle switch, it electronically controls the brushless motor to stop it quickly—less than 2 seconds.

 There’s no lock-on switch on this model.
 If you take your hand off of the paddle switch or drop the grinder, the brake kicks in and brings it to a stop.
 If you’d rather have a lock-on switch, look to the XAG25 to get that feature instead.

-Makita also developed AFT and uses it in this grinder.
+Makita also developed AFT and uses it in the XAG26 grinder.
 It stands for Active Feedback-sensing Technology and stops the wheel if it binds up or stops for any reason.

 Finally, there’s anti-restart protection.
 If you happen to insert a battery and still have the paddle switch engaged, the motor won’t spin up until you cycle the switch back off first.

 LED Battery Level Indicator